PureOS

-PureOS is a Linux distribution focusing on privacy and security, using the GNOME desktop environment.
-It is maintained by Purism for use in the company's Librem laptop computers as well as the Librem 5 smartphone.
+PureOS is a Linux distribution focusing on privacy and security, using the GNOME or KDE Plasma desktop environment.
+It is maintained by Purism for use in the company's Librem laptop computers as well as the Librem 5 and Liberty Phone smartphones.

 PureOS is designed to include only free software, and is included in the list of Free Linux distributions published by the Free Software Foundation.

 PureOS is a Debian-based Linux distribution, merging open-source software packages from the Debian “testing” main archive using a hybrid point release and rolling release model.
-The default web browser in PureOS is called PureBrowser, a variant of GNOME Web focusing on privacy.
-The default search engine in PureBrowser is DuckDuckGo.
+The default web browser in PureOS is GNOME Web.
+The default search engine is DuckDuckGo.